danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 When combined together, `uv` and `Dagger` provide powerful features that dramatically simplify build processes in Python monorepos, while maintaining flexibility and providing enormous performance gains.

 The pipeline we built is a good starting point for further customization and optimization.
 You can add more steps to the pipeline, such as linting, code formatting, and deployment steps, and add configuration options to create a comprehensive build process that meets your specific requirements.
 It's very easy because it's just Python code.
+You could even generalize this approach to work with multiple `uv` workspaces (so multiple `uv.lock` files) in a single monorepo.

 I encourage you to explore the documentation for these tools to fully understand their capabilities and how they can be tailored to your specific needs.